mbehrle/docker-tryton-server/README.md

   of containers to the host machine see the
   [ports documentation](http://docs.docker.io/use/port_redirection/#port-redirection).

+### Database creation

+Important: For the creation of new databases with the Tryton client you need to set an admin password to be able to access the server.
+This has to be done in the server configuration file (trytond.conf).
+For security reasons this image doesn't provide a default server admin password.
+Please refer to chapter `Extending this image` how to provide a trytond.conf.

 ## Environment Variables

 This image image uses several environment variables which are not required,